dew-landscapes/envClean/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# envClean
+# An R package to help clean large unstructured data set(s)

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of envClean is to help clean large, unstructured, biological (or `env`ironmental) data sets.
+The goal of `envClean` is to help clean large, unstructured, biological (or `env`ironmental) data sets.

 It assumes the desired end result is a plausible list of taxa recorded